caramba-uu/nextflow_course/README.md

 For singularity manual [go to singularity folder](materials/singularity) (not working in uppmax)

-For the MZML files, remember to keep the permission as "-rwxr-xr-x".
+For the MZML folder, remember to keep the permission as "-rwxr-xr-x".
 Remove group and other write permission
 ```bash
 chmod -R g-w foldername
 ```